How does the Moon affect our moods?6483x 10. 09. 2019 1 Reader

 Fluctuations of the Earth's magnetic field

-"The problem is not that there are no such phenomena, the research they are doing is very limited and nothing can be said with certainty."
+"The problem is not that these phenomena do not exist, the research they deal with is very limited and nothing can be said with certainty."

 Unlike certain bird, fish and insect species, man does not seem to possess a magnetic sense.
 Nevertheless, a study was published earlier this year to refute this thesis.
 And the result?
 When people were exposed to magnetic field changes - equivalent to those we might encounter in everyday life - they experienced a decrease in brain activity in terms of alpha particles.
 Alpha particles are produced when we are awake, but we do not perform any particular activity.
 The importance of these changes remains unclear, it may be an unnecessary by-product of evolution.
 But we can also be prone to reactions to the magnetic field that it plays with our brains in a way we don't know.